Undergraduate Satisfactory Academic Progress Policy

 - Pass/Fail Courses: These hours do count within the total of attempted and earned hours

 - Transfer credits accepted for the student's academic program or degree is counted when measuring the maximum time frame to complete the degree or program.
 The Sage Colleges does not accept for credit any transfer grades lower than C.

 - Repeat Policy: For federal and institutional aid students can repeat a course once.
 The most recent attempt will count towards GPA as well as in the calculation for attempted and completed credits.

 - Double Majors and / or Minors: Students who receive permission from their Dean to pursue a double major / minor will normally be expected to complete all degree requirements before reaching 180 attempted hours.

 - Change in Majors: Students who change their majors will normally be expected to complete all degree requirements before reaching 180 attempted hours.

 - Second Bachelor's Degree: A student who has already been awarded a bachelor's degree may apply for a second degree only if the second degree is different from the first degree.
 Ordinarily, a second degree at the undergraduate level is discouraged, and a graduate degree is encouraged.

-- Students working towards a second bachelor's degree are no longer eligible for Federal Pell Grants, Federal SEOG grants, Federal Academic Competitiveness Grants, and Federal SMART Grants.
+- Students working towards a second bachelor's degree are no longer eligible for Federal Pell Grants and Federal SEOG Grants.

-- Undergraduate students are limited to how much they can borrow under the Federal Stafford Loan Program and the Federal Perkins Loan Program.
-These limits are not increased for students working on a second Bachelor's degree.
+- Undergraduate students are limited in how much they can borrow under the Federal Stafford Loan Program and the Federal Perkins Loan Program.
+These limits are not increased for students working on a 2nd Bachelor's Degree.